 If you’re not there yet (getting to 25000 sessions is my main blogging goal!) you can still use ads on your site if you’d like to.
 Both Google Adsense and Media.net don’t have a minimum sessions requirement so you can sign up to either of those earlier on.
 Just be aware that with much less traffic your ad revenue will likely be pretty low so it may be worth waiting, or you may want to get your viewers accustomed to seeing ads on your site from early on, it’s personal preference.

 So there you go – four ways you can use make money blogging.
 There are others – some people create their own products to sell via their blog, ebooks, courses, photography etc, and some offer their services as a freelance blog writer.
-I’m sure there are plenty of other ways to earn an income blogging, but those four above are probably the main ones to get started with.
+I’m sure there are plenty of other ways to earn an income blogging, such as developing and selling your own courses and products, but those four above are probably the main ones to get started with.